godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

 Next we get the camera's global transform and store it as well, into the ``cam_xform`` variable.

 The reason we need the camera's global transform is so we can use it's directional vectors.
-Many have found directional vectors confusing, so lets take a second to explain how they work:
+Many have found directional vectors confusing, so let's take a second to explain how they work:

 _________